necloX/necloX.github.io/Articles/PL.md

 # Some programming language concepts, big and small
-Considers the folowing piece of Lean code :
+Consider the folowing piece of Lean code :
 ```
 inductive Nat:Type
 | Zero : Nat